grantjo78/grantjo78.github.io/_posts/2022-04-29-arc-servers-onboarding.md

 ![](/docs/assets/images/2022-04-29-arc-servers/arc-servers-single-downloadscript.jpg)

-## Arc-enabled Servers - Agent Deployment and Configuration
+## Arc-enabled Servers - Agent Deployment

 In this section I will be deploying the Arc agent onto the target server.